SweepCasinos > Casino.click

 How Casino.click Coins Work

-Once I got past the welcome pack, I started testing how the coin economy really behaved.
-Daily login gave me a reliable chunk of GC, and the SC spins actually dropped.
-Buying more coins was easy – $2 in crypto cleared instantly.
+Daily login rewarded me a steady rate of GC, and the SC spins actually came through.
+The process for buying more coins was straightforward – $2 in crypto cleared without a hitch.

-But every package gave me the same per-dollar rate, no matter the amount.
-I even ran a few mail-ins, which added modest GC and SC back into my account after about a week.
-There’s no conversion stress here – just a clean split between free and redeemable.
+I even completed a few mail-ins that added a modest amount of GC and SC back to my account after about a week.
+No stress over conversions – just a clean separation of free and redeemable.

 Coin Type Free Amount Paid Range Redeemable?